 All universities offering a master’s program will require you to apply in some form of online application.
 This may be through simple emailing, filling out an online form, or accessing their application portal.

 Here are some schools that will link you to their application instructions: Laurea University of Applied Sciences, University of Oulu, Lappeenranta-Lahti University of Technology LUT, and the University of Vaasa.

 Step 3.
 Pay for application fees if needed; otherwise, wait for admission results

 Some universities will require a payment fee for the application process.
 If not, then simply wait for the admission office of the university to reply through your email address on the result of your application.

-4. Once admitted, enroll and prepare Visa
+Step 4.
+Once admitted, enroll and prepare for a visa

-If you have been accepted, then make sure you have the necessary documents to travel and live internationally; this means a passport and Visa.
+If you have been accepted, then make sure you have the necessary documents to travel and live internationally; this means a passport and visa.

 As you can see, the application process for taking a master’s program in Finland is very straightforward.
-As you go along the process, make sure to complete the documents needed
+As you go along the process, make sure to complete the documents needed.

 We hope that this article on how to study Master’s in Finland was helpful!
 If you want to learn more about studying requirements in Finland then make sure to also check out Study in Finland page!
 You can also check Available Programs for International Students to learn more about studying abroad!